↑

 Over the first few weeks, pay attention to how your boundaries affect those around you.
 Then, observe their reactions as you set them, primarily if they’re not used to having any limits or control over their behavior.

-You might find that some people respect your boundaries, while others try to pressure you into giving in.
-Over time, you’ll be able to tell the difference between people who want to accept and respect your decisions and those who want things their way.
+You might find that some people respect your boundaries while others try to pressure you into giving in.
+Over time, you can distinguish between people who want to accept and respect your decisions and those who want things their way.

-As you navigate this new path, take time to breathe before responding to adverse reactions to your new boundaries.
+As you navigate this new path, breathe before responding to adverse reactions to your new boundaries.
 Then, notice their response so you can acknowledge and respect their feelings.

-Finally, accept that they can have these feelings.
-You do not have to like or agree with them but take them and move on (instead of arguing over it).
+Finally, you need to accept that they can have these feelings.
+You do not have to like or agree with them, but you must accept them and move on (instead of arguing over them).

 If they listen to you, you can verbally acknowledge the feelings you notice.
 Next, let them know that the changes you are seeking may produce some discomfort between you.
-Finally, you appreciate they want what is best for you and thank them for their understanding and support.
+Finally, you appreciate that they want what is best for you, and thank them for their understanding and support.

 No One-Size-Fits-All Self-care Boundary